morucci/exzuul/README.md

 # jenkins-jobs --conf /etc/jenkins_jobs/jenkins_jobs.ini update /etc/jenkins_jobs/jobs
 ```

-- The job must be shown in the jobs list of Jenkins
+- The job "testproject-unit-tests" must be shown in the Jenkin job list
 - As admin - create a project called "testproject" in Gerrit (check "create inital empty commit")
 - Clone the new project on your local computer and submit the as a review